Preston Tower, East Lothian: History

 The original structure, some of which may date from the 14th century, has four storeys.
 A further two storeys were added above the parapet in 1626, with Renaissance windows bearing the initials SIDKH (Sir John and Dame Katherine Hamilton).

 The entrance to the Tower had a lean-to hoarding from which items could be dropped, for instance boulders, hot sand, or boiling oil.

 Preston passed by marriage to the "haughty Hamiltons" (also known as "Hameldone") at the close of the 14th century.
-David Hamilton of Preston went France with James V in 1536.
+David Hamilton of Preston went to France with James V in 1536.
 Preston Tower was burnt by the Earl of Hertford on 16 May 1544 following the burning of Edinburgh during the war known as the Rough Wooing.
-David Hamilton was a Master Usher for Regent Arran, and fought for Mary, Queen of Scots at the battle of Langside.
+David Hamilton was a Master Usher for Regent Arran, and a depute warden of the Middle March of the border with England.
+The Preston estate included a coal mine, and John Hamilton sent coal by boat to Dunbar Castle.